Multi-State Child Custody Modification Lawyers

 Missouri, Illinois, Kansas, Oklahoma and Nebraska child visitation and custody laws are designed to serve the interests of the children involved; therefore, it is paramount to seek changes with this goal in mind.
 In general, child custody visitation modification can happen in two ways:

 Creating a consent order: the easiest way to modify child custody is to create a consent order between parents, which alters the preexisting arrangement.
 This consent order will ensure that all changes are mutually agreed upon and enforceable.

 Filing a motion to modify — alternatively, a child custody visitation modification can be obtained through the courts by filing a motion demonstrating a substantial change in circumstances.

 For a child custody arrangement to be modified, circumstances must be substantially changed.
 The phrase “substantial change in circumstances,” is a significant factor in determining if a child custody modification is appropriate.
 Examples of qualifying changes can include:

 - Major change in habits that may adversely affect the child (such as drugs and/or alcohol abuse)

-Convenient Locations in St. Louis, Kansas City, Columbia, Springfield, Wichita, Tulsa & Beyond
+Convenient Locations in St. Louis, Kansas City, Columbia, Springfield, Wichita, Tulsa, Oklahoma City, Chicago & Beyond

-Retaining a highly qualified child custody lawyer can help properly position you for a child visitation modification or child custody modification.
+Retaining a highly qualified child custody lawyer at Stange Law Firm, PC can help properly position you for a child visitation or custody modification.
 You can contact us online or by calling 855-805-0595.